Native Americans in film: Prominent Native American actors

 Wes Studi, born in 1947 in Oklahoma, is a Cherokee actor and professional horse trainer known for starring in over 80 films.
 Some of his work includes Dances with Wolves (1990), The Last of the Mohicans (1992), and Avatar (2009).
 He is credited with bringing versatile and masterful performances into Hollywood which have helped to dismantle some of the stereotypes surrounding Native Americans within the industry.
 In 2019, Studi received the Governors Award, an honorary award that commemorates the lifetime performance of an actor each year.
 Studi is just the second actor to receive an award for performances in film, following Ben Johnson in 1972.

-Born in South Dakota, Russell Means was an Oglala Lakota Dakota Native American who lived from 1939–2012.
+Born in South Dakota, Russell Means was an Oglala Lakota Dakota Native American who lived from 1939 to 2012.
 Means was the first director of the American Indian Movement, which was originally created to fight poverty and police brutality amongst American indigenous communities.
 He fought for the rights of indigenous people worldwide, and is known for giving a televised speech in 2000 where he said he prefers the label 'Indian' to 'Native American' because everyone born in the United States should be considered a Native American.
 He also ran an unsuccessful presidential campaign in 1987 as a member of the Libertarian party.
 He has starred in films such as The Last of the Mohicans (1992), Natural Born Killers (1994) and Pocahontas (1995).

-Will Sampson, from Oklahoma, was a member of the Creek Nation who lived from 1933–1987.
+Will Sampson, from Oklahoma, was a member of the Muscogee Nation who lived from 1933 to 1987.
 He received his big acting break with the role "Chief" Bromden in One Flew Over the Cuckoo's Nest (1975), one of only three films to win the Big Five Academy Awards.
 Sampson was also known for starring in films such as The Outlaw Josey Wales (1976), Orca (1977), and The White Buffalo (1977).
 After dying in 1987, he was buried on the reservation that he grew up on.

-Floyd Westerman, who also went by 'Red Crow', was a Dakota Sioux actor, activist and musician born in 1936 on the Lake Traverse Indian Reservation in Roberts County, South Dakota.
-He starred in Dances with Wolves (1990), Dharma & Greg (1997), and Hidalgo (1994).
+Floyd Westerman, who also went by 'Red Crow', was a Sisseton Dakota actor, activist and musician born in 1936 on the Lake Traverse Indian Reservation in Roberts County, South Dakota.
+He starred in Dances with Wolves (1990), Dharma & Greg (1997), and Hidalgo (2004).
 Outside of film, Westerman has used his musical talents to bring greater awareness to issues facing indigenous people in the United States.
 He collaborated with artists such as Sting, Willie Nelson, and Don Henley to achieve such goals.
 He was also an ambassador for the International Indian Treaty Council, a multinational organization striving for the self-determination and autonomy of indigenous peoples across the world.
 He died in 2007.